dsciitbbs/bbswiki/README.md

 # bbswiki
-Only online wiki of IIT Bhubaneswar
+Only online wiki of IIT Bhubaneswar.